SalomePlatform/documentation/dev/cmake/source/pkg.rst

 In the example above,

 * we look for the package CppUnit (note that this is case-sensitive).
 There is already a standard CMake module to detect CppUnit, which sets the CMake variable CPPUNIT_INCLUDE_DIRS to the (list of) directories to include when compiling with CppUnit.
-Going one level up from the include directory (typically /usr/include) gives the root directory of the installation (/usr).
+* going one level up from the include directory (typically /usr/include) gives the root directory of the installation (/usr).
 * all the variables exposed in the cache by the standard detection logic (CPPUNIT_INCLUDE_DIRS, CPPUNIT_LIBRARIES, etc ...) are marked as "advanced" so that they do not automatically appear in ccmake or cmake-gui.

 Note that the reference variable may be a list, only its first element is then considered.